Learnable Sparsity for Vision Generative Models: Preliminaries

 \section{Preliminaries}

-In this section, we briefly discuss some key designs of current diffusion models relevant to our approach.

-\textbf{Latent diffusion model.} In this study, we focus on pruning \glspl{ldm}.
-Leveraging an efficient low-dimensional latent space, \glspl{ldm} enables faster and more resource-efficient image generation compared to traditional pixel-space models~\cite{rombach2022high}.
-The training objective for \glspl{ldm} is to minimize a latent noise prediction loss: where latent \( z \) is obtained via an encoder \( \mathcal{E} \) that encodes $x$ from image space to latent space, \( t \) is uniformly sampled from \( \{1, \dots, T\} \), and \( \epsilon_\theta(z, t) \) denotes a denoising model, which can be a U-Net or a transformer model.
-The sampling process in \glspl{ldm} iteratively reduces the noise in the initial noisy latent \( z_T \sim \mathcal{N}(0,I) \), until reaching the final denoised latent \( z_0 \).
-This latent \( z_0 \) is then decoded via a pretrained decoder \( \mathcal{D} \) to reconstruct image $\hat{\mathbf{x}}=\mathcal{D}(z_0)$.
+\textbf{Iterative generative models.} Currently, SOTA generative models in vision are mostly iterative generative models, such as diffusion models and flow models.
+The sampling process in a latent diffusion model (LDM) iteratively reduces the noise in the initial noisy latent \( z_T \sim \mathcal{N}(0,I) \), until reaching the final denoised latent \( z_0 \).
+This latent \( z_0 \) is then decoded via a pretrained decoder \( \mathcal{D} \) to reconstruct an image $\hat{\mathbf{x}}=\mathcal{D}(z_0)$.
 One denoising step can be summarized by $f(z_t, y, t)$ as follows: